PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 Propagation resolves each check against earlier measurements of the same type on the same physical register, never against products of other checks or jointly against a partner's same-round measurement.
 Some deterministic parities are therefore not emitted.
-The propagation code's docstring lists the concrete shapes.
+The propagation walk in `pecos.qec.surface.logical_circuit` documents the concrete shapes.

 Generation rejects a gate before a patch's first preparation or after its final readout.
 Registration rejects odd-weight checks because the propagation